azureossd/general-database-connectivity-samples/alpine-sqlcmd-to-sql-server/README.md

-# Test SQLCMD web app connecting to SQL Server
+# How to test connection to SQL Server with SQLCMD in Alpine (Java)

 ## 1. Install dependencies